 The interim condensed consolidated financial statements include the accounts of variable interest entities in which the Company is the primary beneficiary under the provisions of Accounting Standards Codification ("ASC") Topic 810, "Consolidation."
-At September 30, 2022, the variable interest entities include 56 dentist owned PCs, and at December 31, 2021 the variable interest entities included 53 dentist owned PCs.
+The variable interest entities include 58 dentist owned PCs at March 31, 2023 and at December 31, 2022.
 The Company is a dental service organization and does not engage in the practice of dentistry.
 All clinical services are provided by dentists and orthodontists who are engaged as independent contractors or otherwise engaged by the dentist-owned PCs.
-The Company contracts with the PCs and dentists and orthodontists through a suite of agreements, including but not limited to, management services agreements, supply agreements, and licensing agreements, pursuant to which the Company provides the administrative, non-clinical management services to the PCs and independent contractors.
+The Company contracts with the PCs and dentists and orthodontists through a suite of agreements, including but not limited to, management services agreements, supply agreements, and licensing agreements, pursuant to which the

+Company provides the administrative, non-clinical management services to the PCs and independent contractors.
 The Company has the contractual right to manage the activities that most significantly impact the variable interest entities' economic performance through these agreements without engaging in the corporate practice of dentistry.
 Additionally, the Company would absorb substantially all of the expected losses of these entities should they occur.
 The accompanying interim condensed consolidated statements of operations reflect the revenue earned and the expenses incurred by the PCs.

-COVID-19 Pandemic
+COVID-19 Pandemic and Restructuring of Operations